Pay & Entitlements

 The 30-day vs calendar-day trap

-BAS is credited using a 30-day military month, but meal deductions use actual calendar days.
-In 31-day months, you pay an extra day of meal deductions while receiving the same BAS.
+BAS is credited using a 30-day military month, but meal collections use actual calendar days (FMR Vol 7A, Ch 25, ¶2.4.3).
+In 31-day months, you pay an extra day of meal collections while receiving the same BAS.

 Purpose: BAS offsets the cost of a member's meals.
 Not intended for family members.

-Annual adjustment: Rates adjust annually based on the USDA Cost of Food at Home index, not the general military pay raise.
+Annual adjustment: Rates adjust annually based on the USDA food cost index — not the private-sector wage growth that drives the basic pay raise.

 Historical BAS rates (2011–2026)